LexyZhu/GDCUnet/README.md

 url

 ## Abstract
 Deformable convolution can adaptively change the shape of convolution kernel by learning offsets to deal with complex shape features.
-We propose a novel plug-and- play deformable convolutional module that uses attention and feedforward networks to learn offsets, so that the deformable patterns can capture long-distance global fea- tures.
-Compared with previously existing deformable convolutions, the proposed mod- ule learns the sub-pixel displacement field and adaptively warps the feature maps across all channels (rather than directly deforms the convolution kernel), which is equiva- lent to a relative deformation of the kernel’s sampling grids, achieving global fea- ture deformation and the decoupling of (kernel size)–(learning network).
-Consider- ing that the fundus blood vessels have globally self-similar complex edges, we de- sign a deep learning model for fundus blood vessel segmentation, GDCUnet, based on the proposed convolutional module.
-Empirical evaluations under the same config- uration and unified framework show that GDCUnet has achieved state-of-the-art per- formance on public datasets.
-Further ablation experiments demonstrated that the pro- posed deformable convolutional module could more significantly learn the complex features of fundus blood vessels, enhancing the model’s representation and general- ization capabilities.
+We propose a novel plug-and-play deformable convolutional module that uses attention and feedforward networks to learn offsets, so that the deformable patterns can capture long-distance global features.
+Compared with previously existing deformable convolutions, the proposed module learns the sub-pixel displacement field and adaptively warps the feature maps across all channels (rather than directly deforms the convolution kernel), which is equivalent to a relative deformation of the kernel’s sampling grids, achieving global feature deformation and the decoupling of (kernel size)–(learning network).
+Considering that the fundus blood vessels have globally self-similar complex edges, we design a deep learning model for fundus blood vessel segmentation, GDCUnet, based on the proposed convolutional module.
+Empirical evaluations under the same configuration and unified framework show that GDCUnet has achieved state-of-the-art performance on public datasets.
+Further ablation experiments demonstrated that the proposed deformable convolutional module could more significantly learn the complex features of fundus blood vessels, enhancing the model’s representation and generalization capabilities.
 The proposed module is similar to the interface of conventional convolution, we suggest applying it to more machine vision tasks with complex global self-similar features.